-In 2011, the “Journal of Ethnopharmacology” published a study on the flavonoid content of all plants found within the Sideritis genus.
-Despite the wide array of species available -- over 150 -- researchers found that all Sideritis species plants were shown to have anti-microbial, anti-inflammatory, antioxidant and anti-spasmodic properties.
-They were rich in a number of natural antioxidants, including flavonoids, and almost all species also contained essential oils.
+There are more than 150 species of plants in the Sideritis genus.
+These plants have anti-microbial, anti-inflammatory, antioxidant and anti-spasmodic properties.
+They are rich in a number of natural antioxidants, including flavonoids, and contain essential oils.

 Brewing Greek Mountain Tea

 When brewing Greek mountain tea from fresh plants, you can use the flowers, stem and leaves of the plant.
 Place around six to eight 2-inch pieces of the plant into boiling water and lower the heat, allowing it to simmer for five to 10 minutes depending on how strong you like the tea.

 Greek mountain tea has an earthy taste and, if you use the flowers, a slight floral scent.
 For dried tea leaves or tea bags, add about 2 tablespoons, or a third of a tea bag, into a teapot and fill with boiling water, letting it steep for five to 10 minutes.
 You can add honey as well as milk or lemon to flavor the tea.

 - Planta Medica: "Anti-inflammatory, Gastroprotective, and Cytotoxic Effects of Sideritis Scardica Extracts"